markjjacob/Negotiation/TLON_Lecture_04.md

 Remember, it is difficult to follow any “pure” strategy.

-## Geating ready to implement the strategy: The planning process
+## Getting ready to implement the strategy: The planning process

 1. Define the negotiating goal.
 2. Define the major issues related to achieving the goal.